 After moving into the next test of recognizing shapes upon the wall again she was continually engaged and encouraged.
 Her attention span isn’t super long but the continued prompting was just what she needed to complete the test with ease.

 …and deep breath, she was done!
 Sophie does not need glasses!
 Even though she was personally wanting to leave with a pair of glasses I felt so relieved.
 This was the easiest eye test I’ve taken any child to.
 It was over and above previous experiences at other businesses, which was noticeably because of how the Dr. interacted with Sophie.
 Continued affirmations and guidance on each step.

-Thankful for healthy eyes and were reminded to come back again in two years to have them checked again.
+Thankful for healthy eyes and were reminded to come back again in two years to have her checked again.

 My Eye Appointment

 Sophie and I had our appointments back to back, it made for a really quick and easy process.
 While Sophie started her testing with the optometrist I had images taken of my eyes at the back of the office.